tonsky/spectre/src/docs/devserver.rst

 To run server in production mode, use ``RunServer`` class::

-  >>> fan spectre::RunServer <path_to_your_app_folder>
+  >>> spectre runserver <path_to_your_app_folder>

-It will disable hot app reloading, enable usage of mustache templates cache, so your app will perform faster.
+It will disable hot app reloading, enable usage of Mustache templates cache, so your app will perform faster.
 If you want to change something in your application depending of server mode, use :attr:`Settings.debug` attribute which will be set to ``false`` when in production mode.